maestroh/maestroh.github.io/_posts/2017-06-17-building-team-morale.md

 These teams are hyperfocused on people and have low turnover as a result.
 Team members are happy on these teams and can't imagine it could get any better.
 But it can get better.
 Products delivered by these teams are not always in line with business needs.
 There is a lack accountability, and team members will have low ambition since there's no reason to leave.

 ### Micromanaged Teams
-Micromanaged teams focus on metrics that lead to value for the company, but may the wrong metrics for the team to excel.
+Micromanaged teams focus on metrics that lead to value for the company, but are the wrong metrics for the team to excel.
 Metrics could include budget or time instead of delivering a high quality product.
 Or the team could spend a lot of time playing CYA as to not take responsibility for any mistakes.
 The tight restriction on the wrong focus removes any decisions individuals could make leading to less job fulfillment and high turnover.

 ### In The Zone
 Focus: business vision
-Result: High morale, high productivity low waste, high individual fulfullment, low stress, light atmosphere, having  fun
+Result: High morale, high productivity low waste, high individual fulfullment, low stress, light atmosphere, having  fun Teams get in the zone when they align their effort with business vision.

 Low producing teams fall into two categories: micromanaged and stressed, or happy and unsctructured.
 High producing teams tend to be happy and structured.